kubearchive/kubearchive/integrations/logging/loki/README.md

 * [MinIO](https://min.io/) configured to store the 3 S3 bucket needed by Loki to store the logs
 * [Loki](https://grafana.com/docs/loki/latest/) configured to read from the S3 buckets
 * [Grafana](https://grafana.com/) to provide a UI to be able to explore the logs
+* [Vector](https://vector.dev/) configured to send kubernetes logs directly from the cluster to loki

 Run the log generators to create logs:
 ```bash